 R16.
 Personal Protective Equipment (PPE) Plan

-In accordance with 29 CFR 1910.132, centers are required to develop, implement, and maintain a written PPE plan and program that includes at least the following:
+29 CFR 1910.132, centers are required to develop, implement, and maintain a written PPE plan and program that includes at least the following:

 a.
 Perform hazard assessments for all trades and/or work areas to assess the need for PPE.
 Maintain hazard assessment records that identify hazards and risks, and document the type of PPE required.
 Develop procedures to notify the center Safety Officer when new processes are introduced or when existing processes change.

 If a new career technical training (CTT) program is introduced, a hazard assessment must be performed to determine PPE needs according to training activities.
-Hazard assessment based upon other trades and activities cannot be the bases of the PPE requirements for a new trade.
+Hazard assessment based upon other trades and activities cannot be the basis of the PPE requirements for a new trade.

 b.
 Select PPE based on hazard assessments by the trade supervisor in conjunction with the center Safety Officer.
 Methods for selecting PPE are well-documented, appropriate, and properly implemented.